cocos/cocos-docs/en/cocos-service/agc-appmessaging.md

     huawei.agc.appmessaging.appMessagingService.setFetchMessageEnable(true);
     ```

-    **Note**:
+    > **Notes**:
+    >

-    - The App Messaging SDK does not request messages from the AppGallery Connect server every time an event is triggered.
+    > 1. The App Messaging SDK does not request messages from the AppGallery Connect server every time an event is triggered.
 Instead, it requests messages only once in a specified period (usually when the app is launched) and caches all messages locally.
 During the period, the matching locally cached messages are displayed upon events.
-    - New in-app messages created during the period in AppGallery Connect will not be displayed since the App Messaging SDK has not obtained them.
+    > 2. New in-app messages created during the period in AppGallery Connect will not be displayed since the App Messaging SDK has not obtained them.

 3. Display an in-app message published in AppGallery Connect when the following conditions are met: